Jack W. Mathis: Biography

 Jack W. Mathis was born on September 25, 1921, in San Angelo, Texas, and grew up in nearby Sterling City.
 He enlisted in the Army on June 12, 1940, and served in an artillery unit at Fort Sill, Oklahoma, until he learned that his brother Mark had enlisted in the then-U.S. Army Air Corps.

 Mathis transferred into his brother's unit and began aviation cadet training at Goodfellow Field in San Angelo.
 Both were trained as bombardiers and commissioned as Second Lieutenants upon graduation.
 Jack Mathis was assigned to the 303d Bombardment Group of the Eighth Air Force in England, where he flew 14 missions.

 On March 18, 1943, Mathis was lead bombardier on a mission over Bremen-Vegesack, Germany.
 As lead bombardier it was his responsibility to direct the bombing of the entire squadron.
 An exploding antiaircraft shell sent fragments into Mathis' plane, shattering his right arm and severely wounding him in the right side and abdomen.
 Despite being mortally wounded, Mathis propped himself over the Norden bombsight, located the target and dropped his bombs.
 He died at his post, but had directed the mission's bombing with great precision, and for his actions was posthumously awarded the Medal of Honor.

 Mark Mathis was on base when the plane carrying his brother's body landed after the mission.
 At his own request, Mark Mathis was transferred into Jack Mathis' crew to replace him as bombardier.
 When the crew completed its tour of duty, Mark Mathis stayed in combat and was killed in action over the North Sea in May 1943.

 Jack Mathis is buried in Fairmount Cemetery in San Angelo, Texas.
 His Medal of Honor is on display at the National Museum of the United States Air Force at Wright-Patterson Air Force Base in Ohio.
 The sports and fitness center at Goodfellow Air Force Base in San Angelo, Texas was named in his honor in 1966.
 Mathis Municipal Airport in San Angelo was named in honor of both Mathis brothers in 1988.

+Awards and honors

 Medal of Honor citation

 Rank and organization: First Lieutenant, U.S. Army Air Corps, 359th Bomb Squadron, 303d Bomb Group.
 Place and date: Over Vegesack, Germany, March 18, 1943.
 Entered service at: San Angelo, Tex.
 Born: September 25, 1921, San Angelo, Tex.
 G.O.
 No.: 38, July 12, 1943.